 It doesn’t matter if you’re looking at full-time work, a side-gig, staying afloat between jobs, or just to build up some extra retirement savings, staying connected to this community of Black freelancers can help you build a flourishing, sustainable, employer-independent career and leverage the skill of freelancing to improve your life overall.

 First though, let me tell you how it works.

-Things around here are set up in stages—from the resources here on the site, to the free newsletter, to the Academy, BlackFreelance is designed to walk you through a process of warming you up for the wide world of freelancing, laying down your fundamentals, and then developing the sustainable habits that will keep your career growing in the best direction possible.
+From the resources here on the site, to the free newsletter, to the Mastermind community, you’ll walk through a process of warming you up for the wide world of freelancing, prioritizing your life goals, translating that into a strategy, then developing the sustainable habits that will keep your career growing in the direction you want it to.

 - An introductory quiz to find out how well you really know freelancing (a lot of people are surprised at their score…Take it now!)

-- The BlackFreelance Academy, that, once you’re ready, helps you kick off and maintain the habits and connect with the community that will help keep your career growing and profitable (for less than you pay for Netflix each month.)
+- The BlackFreelance Mastermind community, which, once you’re ready, helps you kick off and maintain the habits and connect with the community that will help keep your career growing and profitable (for less than you pay for Netflix each month.)